gbv/login-server/README.md

 JTW_PUBLIC_KEY_PATH=
 # the jsonwebtoken algorithm used
 JWT_ALGORITHM=
-# expiration time of JWTs in seconds, default: 120
+# expiration time of JWTs in seconds, default: 120, min: 10
 JWT_EXPIRES_IN=
 ```